trainb0y/PyMultibound/README.md

 # PyMultibound

+### Note, a complete rewrite is underway on a different branch, with a GUI and more fleshed-out features
 Yet another Multibound-ish thing for Starbound.
 This lets you create and manage Starbound "profiles" letting you easily control what mods and what universe are active at what time.